jonathanulco/laurakalbag-dot-com/content/posts/picking-fonts/picking-fonts.md

 Easily said, I know, but some fonts are clearly more suitable for particular designs than others.
 For example, you wouldn’t use a font that looks like it’s dripping blood on a corporate site, and you’d not use a handwriting-style font on a site about computer programming.

-{{< imgsrcset command="Resize" title="Firey font isn't really suitable for Daisy's Darling Cake shop" original="/images/2010/07/Screen-shot-2010-07-05-at-18.39.37.png" alt="Firey font isn't really suitable for Daisy's Darling Cake shop" >}}
+{{< imgsrcset title="Firey font isn't really suitable for Daisy's Darling Cake shop" original="/images/2010/07/Screen-shot-2010-07-05-at-18.39.37.png" alt="Firey font isn't really suitable for Daisy's Darling Cake shop" >}}

 <p>If you’re aiming for clean and modern, go sans-serif.
 If you’re looking for a slightly more traditional feel, go serif.